vipulagr890/HTML-Base-Tags-Meta-Tags-Body-Div-Span-P-tag---Post-Class---HTML---CSS-Mini-Project---02b2pko/README.md

  The Portfolio website contains Vipul Agrawal(my) portfolio.

  The project helps to showcase my Resume, projects and some of my blog and also connect all my social media account in a single place.
- The page also contain the feedback form which will help me to connect and get any feeback from any client or employer who wants to reach out to me personally.
+ The page also contain the feedback form which will help me to connect and get any feedback from any client or employer who wants to reach out to me personally.

 # Tech stack: